OVULE HARVEST

 The truth:

-We were blades for butchers.
+We are blades for butchers.
 Spilling blood we never chose.

 Now?
 Unwanted.
 Expendable.